microsoft/MSLab/Scenarios/Running WSLab in Azure/readme.md

 **Note:** I recommend reverse engineering [JSON](/Scenarios/Running%20WSLab%20in%20Azure/WSLab.json) as you can learn how to configure VMs in Azure.

-I also added Windows 10 1803 machine, as nested 1803 and insider builds does not work well on Windows Server 2016.
+I also added Windows 10 1809 machine.
 You will see provisioning errors, but all works well (looks like it does not evaluate state correctly after enabling Hyper-V with DISM PowerShell module)

 # Creating VM with PowerShell